By Train from Budapest to PragueAthens to Paris

 The next stage of our trip was from Budapest to Prague, or Praha as the Czechs call it.
-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.

 We took EuroCity train EC 170, the Hungária, leaving Budapest at 09:25, crossing the southwestern Slovak Republic and passing through its capital of Bratislava, and arriving at Prague late in the afternoon at 16:19.
 We would get off in Prague, and the train would continue on to reach Berlin at 21:20 that evening.
 A ticket for all five of us cost 40,600 Forints, so 8,120 Forints or €29 each.